wyozi/3d2d-imgui/README.md

 p:Cursor()
 ```

-Rendering:
+Rendering (should be called in same drawing hook as drawing components):
 ```lua
 p:Render(pos, angles, scale)
 ```

 ## Tips
-Read the code.
-It's not that bad.
-If there's a part you don't understand, post an issue.
+Code is mostly self-documenting.
+If there's a part you don't understand, feel free to post an issue.

 Cache the panel.
 Use a local variable for hooks and ```self.Panel = self.Panel or tdui.CreatePanel()``` for ```ENT:Draw()```.